 top of page

-How Particle Therapy Works: The Bragg Peak and RBE Advantage
+How Particle Therapy Works: The Bragg Peak Advantage

-Conventional radiation treatments (photons or X-rays) deposit maximum energy near the skin surface, meaning that normal tissues along the beam path receive a high dose, and the dose delivered to deep-seated tumors often tapers off.
+Conventional radiation treatments (using photons or X-rays) deposit maximum energy near the skin's surface.
+This means normal tissues along the beam's path receive a high dose of radiation, while the dose delivered to deep-seated tumors often tapers off.

-Particle therapy overcomes this major limitation through two key characteristics:
+Particle therapy overcomes this limitation through two key scientific principles:

-• The Bragg Peak: Both protons and heavy ions exhibit a distinct physical phenomenon called the Bragg Peak, where they release most of their energy at a precisely controlled depth before the dose drops almost instantly to zero.
-This allows oncologists to selectively deposit energy mainly within the tumor site, greatly reducing radiation exposure and damage to surrounding healthy organs and tissues.
+• The Bragg Peak: Both protons and heavy ions exhibit a distinct physical phenomenon known as the Bragg Peak.
+They release the majority of their energy at a precisely controlled depth, after which the radiation dose drops almost instantly to zero.
+This allows oncologists to selectively target the tumor site, drastically reducing radiation exposure to surrounding healthy organs.

-• Superior Biological Effectiveness (RBE): While protons utilize the dose distribution advantage, heavy ions—specifically carbon ions—offer a significant biological advantage.
-Carbon ions have a higher Linear Energy Transfer (LET) and Relative Biological Effectiveness (RBE), which is typically 2 to 5 times greater than conventional photon radiation.
-This enhanced biological effect makes CIRT particularly effective against tumors that are traditionally considered radioresistant.
+• Superior Biological Effectiveness: While protons excel in dose distribution, heavy ions (specifically carbon ions) offer a significant biological advantage.
+Carbon ion radiotherapy (CIRT) features a higher Relative Biological Effectiveness (RBE)—typically 2 to 5 times greater than conventional photon radiation.
+This makes CIRT particularly effective against tumors traditionally considered radioresistant.

-China's Advanced Facilities for Proton and Heavy Ion Therapy
+Leading Facilities for Proton and Heavy Ion Therapy in China

-China views PBRT as a crucial area of strategic development, prioritizing high-performance medical equipment.
-China was the fourth country globally to implement carbon ion therapy.
-By the end of 2020, nearly 8,000 patients had been treated with particle therapy in China.
+China views PBRT as a crucial area of strategic healthcare development and was the fourth country globally to implement carbon ion therapy.
+By 2025, numerous medical institutions nationwide have received approval to offer PBRT.

 Key operational centers include:

-• Shanghai Proton Heavy Ion Center (SPHIC): Operational since 2014, SPHIC uses equipment from Siemens and offers both proton and heavy ion therapy.
+• Shanghai Proton Heavy Ion Center (SPHIC): Operational since 2014, SPHIC utilizes top-tier equipment and is one of the few facilities globally offering both proton and heavy ion therapies.
+[Insert Deep Link here: 介绍 SPHIC 的核心优势与就医流程]

-• Heavy Ion Cancer Treatment Center (HIMM) in Wuwei/Lanzhou: A landmark achievement, HIMM is China's first self-developed medical heavy ion accelerator system, demonstrating high local control rates.
+• Heavy Ion Cancer Treatment Center (HIMM) in Wuwei/Lanzhou: A landmark achievement representing China's first self-developed medical heavy ion accelerator system, demonstrating exceptionally high local control rates.

-• Ruijin Hospital (Shanghai): This facility independently developed the Shanghai Advanced Proton Therapy Device (APTRON) and began treating patients in 2021.
+• Ruijin Hospital (Shanghai): This facility independently developed the Shanghai Advanced Proton Therapy Device (APTRON) and has been successfully treating patients since 2021.

-Chinese clinical institutions have generated promising initial clinical data from their advanced particle therapy centers.
+Chinese clinical institutions have generated highly promising data from their advanced particle therapy centers, demonstrating strict adherence to international safety protocols.

-Crucially, the study found that CIRT had a significantly more favorable acute toxicity profile compared to PBT.
-Patients receiving CIRT experienced significantly less frequent and severe acute dermatitis (35% incidence for CIRT vs. 88.9% for PBT).
-This is due to carbon ions’ ability to maximize RBE selectively within the tumor while minimizing damage to the skin.
+A comparative study at SPHIC evaluated adjuvant Proton Beam Therapy (PBT) versus CIRT for HNCs.
+While both modalities provided satisfactory therapeutic effectiveness with similar 2-year survival rates, CIRT demonstrated a significantly more favorable acute toxicity profile.
+Patients receiving CIRT experienced far less frequent and severe acute dermatitis (35% incidence for CIRT vs. 88.9% for PBT), largely due to carbon ions’ ability to maximize impact within the tumor while sparing the skin.

-CIRT has shown excellent results in treating tumors considered resistant to conventional radiation, such as Tracheobronchial Adenoid Cystic Carcinoma (TACC) and locally recurrent nasopharyngeal carcinoma (a common malignant tumor in China).
+CIRT has shown excellent clinical outcomes in treating tumors resistant to conventional radiation, such as Tracheobronchial Adenoid Cystic Carcinoma (TACC) and locally recurrent nasopharyngeal carcinoma.

 The Technology Behind PBRT: Synchrotrons vs. Cyclotrons

-Particle beam generation relies primarily on two types of accelerators: cyclotrons and synchrotrons.
-For institutes treating both protons and carbon ions, a synchrotron is required.
+Particle beam generation relies on highly complex accelerators.
+For institutes treating patients with both protons and carbon ions, a synchrotron is required.

 Feature